mindboards/ev3sources/README.md

 The scripts in the EV3 sources expect the source code to live in a projects folder in your home directory.
 You will need to create a  projects symlink to the ev3sources folder that was created when you cloned the Git repo.

 I’ll publish some more elaborate HOWTOs in the next few days, for now, take a look at the scripts in [`ev3sources/lms2012/open_first`](lms2012/open_first).
-You can open the `lms2012` folder in Eclipse to open all of the sub projects, including the kernel modules and shared libraries.
+You can import the `lms2012` project into Eclipse.
+The default build target will build the main lms2012 program for the EV3.
+Other build targets are available to build kernel, u-Boot, graphics, etc.

 ## Contributing